 Reverse Osmosis & Water Treatment in Djibouti

-Djibouti is a nation of three-quarters-of-a-million people in East Africa on the Gulf of Aden at the entrance to the Red Sea from the Indian Ocean, part of the region known as the Horn of Africa.
+Djibouti is a nation of 975,000 people in East Africa on the Gulf of Aden at the entrance to the Red Sea from the Indian Ocean, part of the region known as the Horn of Africa.
 It is located between the nations of Eritrea and Somalia.

 It has strategic location near world's busiest shipping lanes and close to Arabian oilfields.
 It is a terminus of rail traffic into Ethiopia.